wilgnersouza/wilgnersouza/README.md

 ![](https://camo.githubusercontent.com/b357d78cb59af9dcc26c081e2d335f0a5879522539b88e9e0745a31f2806768c/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f2d5675652d3466633038643f7374796c653d666c6174266c6f676f3d5675652e6a73266c6f676f436f6c6f723d666666 "VueJs")
 </div>

-## Sobre
+## About

-Sou um profissional organizado, com ótima capacidade de comunicação oral e escrita, criativo e proativo, com fácil adaptação a ambientes novos e/ou de trabalho em equipe.
+I am an organized professional, with excellent oral and written communication skills, creative and proactive, easily adapting to new environments and/or teamwork.

-Já trabalhei com Desenvolvevimento Backend, gerenciando, desenvolvendo e dando manutenção em projetos através das linguagens Typescript, NodeJs, React JS e Vanilla JS.
+I've worked with Backend Development, managing, developing and maintaining projects using the Typescript, NodeJs, React JS and Vanilla JS languages.

-Hoje estou trabalhando com Desenvolvimento FullStack com as tecnologias VueJs e NestJs, majoritariamente, junto as com tecnologias PrimeVue e Typescript.
+Today I'm working with FullStack Development with VueJs and NestJs technologies, mostly, along with PrimeVue and Prisma technologies.

-Possuo experiência com as tecnologias HTML, CSS, React, VueJs, NestJs, PrimeVue, NodeJs (JavaScript/Typescript), Git, Git Flow, Sequelize, TypeORM, SCRUM, Kanban, Docker entre outras.
-Uso recorrente de sistemas de metodologias ágeis como JIRA project, JIRA Service, Trello e Notion.
+I have experience with HTML, CSS, React, VueJs, NestJs, PrimeVue, NodeJs (JavaScript/Typescript), Git, Git Flow, Sequelize, TypeORM, SCRUM, Kanban, Docker and others that you can check in my experiences.
+Recurrent use of agile methodologies systems such as JIRA project, JIRA Service, Trello and Notion.

 ----